tomjoht/tomjoht.github.io/_posts/2022/4/2022-03-23-trends-to-follow-or-forget-conclusions.md

 ---
-title: "What conclusions can we draw about trends?
-(Trends to follow or forget)"
+title: "What conclusions can we draw about trends?"
 permalink: /trends/trends-to-follow-or-forget-conclusions.html
 categories:
 - technical-writing